 In terms of the profile, you’ll find that this position is often entry-level.
 So it’s perfect for recent graduates or sales professionals with minimal experience.
 The best sales development reps have amazing communication skills and lots of stamina and enthusiasm.

-Sales development reps must be able to quickly learn about your product and customers.
+Sales development reps must be able to learn about your product and customers quickly.
 Then they’ll learn a great deal about your business and become product advocates.
 Therefore, SDRs may eventually become salespeople or account representatives.

-Be sure to read this post if you want to know more about the ways sales development reps differ from business development representatives (BDRS).
-Learn more about business development representatives in this article.
+Be sure to read this post if you want to know more about how sales development reps differ from business development representatives (BDRS).

 Since sales development reps have such clear functions, their day-to-day duties are usually predetermined.